riderBruce/preparation-csis-fall-2025/docs/csis1175_c_sharp.md

 Midterm Examination 20%-30%

-Final Examination* 30%-40%
+Final Examination- 30%-40%

 Total 100%

-* Practical hands-on programming exam
+- Practical hands-on programming exam

 In order to pass the course, students must, in addition to receiving an overall course grade of 50%, also achieve a grade of at least 50% on the combined weighted examination components (including quizzes, tests, exams).

 Students may conduct research as part of their coursework in this class.
 Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans, which can require obtaining Informed Consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.

-Learning outcomes
+## Learning outcomes

 At the end of this course, successful students will be able to: